 When silver must be kept in the open, try to avoid keeping it in the kitchen.
 Cooking releases lots of sulphur into the air and will cause the silver to tarnish particularly quickly.

 Inevitably, many items will need to be kept out in the open and will require regular polishing.
 The easiest way to do this is frequent quick cleans with anti-tarnish mitts.
 These mitts are made of a soft fabric and impregnated with a chemical that removes the sulphur.
 They are perfect for removing fingerprints and light tarnish.
-If mitts are used frequently, say once every week or two, you will never need to use a silver polish.
+If mitts are used frequently, say once every couple of months, you will never need to use a silver polish.

 At I.Franks we use Town Talk's polishing mitts.
 Town Talk also do a large range of anti-tarnish storage bags.

 When items are not polished for some time, the tarnish will become so heavy that polishing mitts will no longer suffice.
 Its time to get the silver polish out.
-The first thing to remember is that we want to avoid scratching the silver at all times.
+The first thing to remember is that we want to avoid scratching the silver.
 So you must use soft clothes like dusters.
 Never use an abrasive cloth or sponge.
 Polishing can also be a messy business, so you might want to wear plastic gloves and lay some newspaper down to work over.